Cuba Cultural & Photo Expedition

 - Tour the Masonic Museum enjoying the rooftop views of Havana.
 We have also arranged a private tour from the museum’s keeper who will detail the most insightful pieces in the museum.
 Note an individual donation is required to enter the museum.

-Enjoy one last Cuban breakfast before we leave to Havana Airport for the flight back to South Florida at 10:30am to Havana Airport.
+Enjoy one last Cuban breakfast before we leave to Havana Airport for the flight back to South Florida at 10:00am.
+We will arrive back to Ft.
+Lauderdale around 11:15 am

 - Accommodations in Cojimar